When is Something “Organic”?

 Therefore, if anyone sells you organic soy wax, it would be wise to check the certification thoroughly.

-Soy wax is a vegetable wax made from the oil of soybeans.
+Soy wax is hydrogenated soy bean oil.
 After harvesting, the beans are cleaned, cracked, de-hulled, and rolled into flakes.
 The oil is then extracted from the flakes and hydrogenated.
 The hydrogenation process converts some of the fatty acids in the oil from unsaturated to saturated.